 The Annual Area Plan is one element of the Integrated Planning Cycle that ties the Initiatives from each area or program to the institutional goals and objectives, and that uses data (including assessments) to inform decision-making and resource allocation.
 In the Annual Area Plans, area effectiveness is assessed.
 Program Reviews are one component of the Annual Area Plans for specific instructional programs.
 The Improve Resource Center offers a self-guided Canvas course to guide you through the process of preparing Annual Area Plans, Program Reviews, and Course SLOs.
 Additional resource links provide direct login to the Improve application and other help resources.

-Data for Shasta College's Annual Area Plan initiative requests are contained in these documents.
+Status for Annual Planning Funding requests are contained in these documents.
 Completion of this step in the Integrated Planning Cycle represents the bridge between College-wide annual planning and resource allocation.

 View the following annual area plans: